How to sell online in 6 steps: A full guide

 Start with something you need yourself

-When it comes to starting a business, oftentimes the best place to start is starting with what you know.
+When it comes to starting a business and selling online, oftentimes the best place to start is starting with what you know.
 For instance, are you a young parent looking for a toy that will ease your child’s anxiety at night?
 Or, are you an avid cook looking for one place to find moderately priced, yet high-quality kitchenware?

 Whatever the case may be, think of the problem that you face and any existing solutions.
 Where do those solutions fall short?
 What can you provide in convenience, price, or quality (as examples) that others can’t?